Pokecube-Development/Pokecube-Issues-and-Wiki/dev_info/pokemobs.md

 These are put in `IAnimated.getChoices()`

 - "dead" - if the mob is dying
-- lower case names of [LogicStates](../src/main/java/pokecube/api/entity/pokemob/ai/LogicStates.java) in order
+- lower case names of active [LogicStates](../src/main/java/pokecube/api/entity/pokemob/ai/LogicStates.java) in order
 - "floating" - if the mob is not moving horizontally, and has pose `FALL_FLYING`
 - "flying" - if the mob has pose, has pose `FALL_FLYING`
 - "floating" - if the mob is moving horizontally, and has pose `FALL_FLYING`